Programme overview

 Highlights

 - Specialize in your chosen area of practice.
-Choose an area of interest from one of three majors: Visual Art, Design or Digital Media.
+Choose an area of interest from one of three majors: Visual Art or Design

 - Gain key skills and experience through exciting studio projects, diverse technical workshops and in-depth contextual discussions.